Boston Marathon bombing: Watertown shootout

 According to Watertown Police Chief Edward Deveau, the brothers had an "arsenal of guns".
-Tamerlan eventually ran out of ammunition and threw his empty Ruger pistol at Watertown PD Sergeant Jeffrey Pugliese, who subsequently tackled him with assistance from Sergeant MacLellan.
+Tamerlan eventually ran out of ammunition and threw his empty Ruger pistol at Watertown PD Sergeant Jeffrey Pugliese, who then tackled him with assistance from Sergeant MacLellan.

 Tamerlan's younger brother Dzhokhar then drove the stolen SUV toward Tamerlan and the police, who unsuccessfully tried to drag Tamerlan out of the car's path and handcuff him; the car ran over Tamerlan and dragged him a short distance down the street, narrowly missing the Watertown officers.
 Watertown Sgt.
 MacLellan later stated that the younger brother had thought they were doing CPR on another officer and tried to run them over.
 Dzhokhar abandoned the car half a mile away and fled on foot.
 Badly wounded, Tamerlan Tsarnaev was taken into custody and died at 1:35 a.m. at Beth Israel Deaconess Medical Center.

 Massachusetts Bay Transportation Authority Police Officer Richard H. Donohue Jr. was critically wounded in the leg in crossfire from other officers shooting at the fleeing vehicle, but survived.
+Reports revealed that his gunshot wound severed his femoral artery, and he nearly died.
+Fast-acting efforts by his fellow officers and medical personnel saved his life.
 Boston Police Department officer Dennis Simmonds was injured by a hand grenade and died on April 10, 2014.
-15 other officers were also injured.
+Fifteen other officers were also injured.
 A later report by Harvard Kennedy School's Program on Crisis Leadership concluded that lack of coordination among police agencies had put the public at excessive risk during the shootout.

-Only one firearm was recovered at the scene, Tsarnaev's Ruger P95, which was found to have a defaced serial number.
+Only one firearm, Tsarnaev's Ruger P95, was recovered at the scene.
+That firearm was found to have a defaced serial number.